What is Inheritance Tax in Ireland?

 Were there any changes to the inheritance tax in Ireland in Budget 2024?

-As per the latest information, there was no mention of any changes to Inheritance tax, CGT, or CAT in Budget 2024.
+The information detailed above reflects the latest information, detailing the changes to Inheritance Tax, CGT, or CAT in Budget 2025.

 Do I need to declare inheritance Ireland?